Single-level store: Design

-With a single-level storage the entire storage of a computer is thought of as a single two-dimensional plane of addresses, pointing to pages.
-Pages may be in primary storage (RAM) or in secondary storage (disk); however, the current location of an address is unimportant to a process.
+A single-level store changes this model by extending VM from handling just a paging file to a new concept where the "main memory" is the entire secondary storage system.
+In this model there is no need for a file system separate from the memory, programs simply allocate memory as normal and that memory is invisibly written out to storage and retrieved as required.
+The program no longer needs code to move data to and from secondary storage.
+The program can, for instance, produce a series of business cards in memory, which will invisibly be written out.
+When the program is loaded again in the future, that data will immediately re-appear in its memory.
+And as programs are also part of this same unified memory, restarting a machine or logging in a user makes all of those programs and their data reappear.

 The operating system takes on the responsibility of locating pages and making them available for processing.
 If a page is in primary storage, it is immediately available.
 If a page is on disk, a page fault occurs and the operating system brings the page into primary storage.
 No explicit I/O to secondary storage is done by processes: instead, reads from secondary storage are done as the result of page faults; writes to secondary storage are done when pages that have been modified since being read from secondary storage into primary storage are written back to their location in secondary storage.